greim/motel/readme.md

 # Motel

-Motel is an implementation of the data vacancy pattern, which simplifies data-fetching in Flux-style apps.
-It was designed with Redux in mind, but can be used in any model-view-update app.
+*motel* is an implementation of the data vacancy pattern, which simplifies data-fetching in Flux-style apps.
+It was designed with Redux in mind, but can be used in any unidirectional data-flow app.

 ## Installation